 - Pressing CMD + Shift + T on Mac

 - Pressing CTRL + ALT + T on Windows

 Headwind ships with a default class order (located in package.json).
-You can edit this to your liking on the extension settings page.
+You can edit this (and other settings) to your liking on the extension settings page.

-A string array that determines the default sort order.
+An array that determines Headwind's default sort order.

 Headwind is open source and contributions are always welcome.
 If you're interested in submitting a pull request, please take a moment to review CONTRIBUTING.md.